 Identify and recognize legal issues that may impact hospitality industry.
 Distinguish among the various types of costs in the hospitality industry.
 Monitor and control food, beverage.
-Make managerial decisions based on analysis of cost data & expectations of customers
+Make managerial decisions based on analysis of cost data & expectations of Customers

-Unit Contents I Hospitality Industry: Management of Hotel, scientific management and operations of hospitality services, scope and functioning of a hotel, The guest in a hotel, Computerized Hotel Management system, English-French terms in Hospitality, Management of Tourism, recreation, clubs, gaming and entertainment.
-II Departments in a hotel : Departmental structure, front office operations, guest services, housekeeping, linen and uniforms, kitchen and its operations, restaurant operations, Bar operations, Stewarding, sales and marketing, maintenance, administration and HRD, accounting and finance control.
-III Minor operating departments : Laundry, facilities, Banquet functions, conferences and catering services management, outdoor catering and mobile catering.
-IV E xhibitions and other income sources, Purchase and store.
-V Security and safety systems : security and safety, security measures for cash and credit, pilferage and theft, maintenance of building, machineries and equipments.
+OII and thysis of cost data & expectations of customers Unit Content I Hospitality Industry: Management of Hotel, Operations of hospitality services, scope and functioning of a hotel, The guest in a hotel, Computerized Hotel Management system, English-French terms in Hospitality, Management of Tourism, recreation, clubs, gaming and entertainment.
+II Departments in a hotel : Departmental structure, front office operations, guest services, housekeeping, linen and uniforms, kitchen and its operations, restaurant operations, Bar operations, Stewarding, sales and marketing, maintenance, administration and HRD, accounting and finance control. Ш Minor operating departments: Laundry, facilities, Banquet functions, conferences and catering services management, outdoor catering and mobile catering, Parking Operation, A gift shop in Hotel, Business or Meeting Rooms, and In-Room Entertainment.
+IV Exhibitions and other income sources, How Exhibitions are a good source of Income in Hospitality Industry, Different other Income Sources for Hotel Industry Purchase and store.
+Concept of Purchasing, What should be included in Purchasing Department of Hotels, Purchasing Process in Hotels, Duties of Purchase Department in Hotel Industry, Concept of Store in Hospitality Management, what should be included in store department, advantages of store department in Hotel Industry.
+V Security and safety systems: security and safety, security measuresfor cash and credit, pilferage and theft, maintenance of building, machineries and equipments.
 VI Prevention against accidents and fire, staff training for safety preventions.
+Probable Causes of Accidents in Hotels.

 - 1. Hospitality Management, Jagmohan Negi, Gaurav Manoher, University Science - 2.
-Press Introduction to Hospitality, 6th Ed, John Walker, Prentice Hall Hotel

-- 3. Management & their Technolohgy, Dinesh Tomar, Neha Publishers and distributors - 4.
-Introduction to Management in the hospitality industry, Clayton Barrows, Power and

-Reynolds, John Willy & Sons Publication
+Press Introduction to Hospitality, 6th Ed, John Walker, Prentice Hall Hotel - 3.
+Management & their Technology, Dinesh Tomar, Neha Publishers and distributors - 4.
+Introduction to Management in the hospitality industry, Clayton Barrows, Power and Reynolds, John Willy & Sons Publication